 But what's not up for debate is the benefit of eating a nutritious, healthy diet.
-For one, doing so will help you maintain your weight.
-For cancer survivors, being overweight or obese increases the likelihood of a reoccurrence, per the National Comprehensive Cancer Network (NCCN).
+For one, breast cancer statistics show doing so will help you maintain your weight.
+For cancer survivors, having overweight or obesity increases the likelihood of a reoccurrence, per the National Comprehensive Cancer Network (NCCN).
 Plus, after treatment, healthy food choices can help you regain strength and feel better, notes the ACS.

 The following are foods to incorporate into your diet to support overall health and wellness, as well as some that are best avoided.

 4 Healthy Foods to Add to Your Diet